Kahsay4git/my_python_code_exercise/README.md

 # python
-using Jupyter Notebok , for study purpose
+using Jupyter anaconda Notebook , for study purpose